kumes121/comparing-classifiers/README.md

 <img width="1784" height="737" alt="image" src="https://github.com/user-attachments/assets/17943308-c01e-4c72-bd84-e2719668012b" />

 ## Key findings:
 - It cleary indicates the improvement over baseline.
-While KNN shows the highest accuracy (0.884), it sits right at the Baseline (88.7%).
+While KNN shows the highest accuracy (88.4%), it sits right at the Baseline (88.7%).
 This confirms that KNN is essentially guessing "No" for every client, providing zero business value despite its high score.

 - After fine-tuning F-1 scores improved.
 Decision Tree showed the most significant improvement, increasing its ability to identify subscribers from 0.233 to 0.271.

-- Logistic Regression achieved nearly identical performance to the SVC but trained in 2 seconds vs. the SVC’s 10 minutes, making it the most scalable choice for larger databases.
+- Logistic Regression achieved nearly identical performance to the SVC but trained in 2 seconds vs. the SVC’s 4 minutes, making it the most scalable choice for larger databases.

 ## Recommendations:
+- Immediate Pilot: Deploy the Tuned Decision Tree to generate a "Prioritized Call List" for the next 30 days.
+This shifts the sales team's focus from "Mass-Calling" to "Smart-Calling."
-- Target additional features like economic indicators (e.g., euribor3m, emp.var.rate) and campaign context (e.g., month, day_of_week) will help model understand the market conditions better.
+- For Phase 2, target additional features like economic indicators (e.g., euribor3m, emp.var.rate) and campaign context (e.g., month, day_of_week).
+This will help model to understand the market conditions better.
 - Use Logistic Regression as a cost-effective production alternative.
-It also works great for bank compliance teams.
+It works great for bank compliance teams.
 - Use full feature set to run GridSearchCV and see if the increased complexity of SVM and other algorithms benefits once more data is available.
-- Prioritize precisions and recall to avoid imbalanced data trap.
+- Prioritize precision and recall to avoid imbalance data trap.
-- Operationalize the Best Model to reach out to new clients and achieve better results.
+- Operationalize the Best Model to reach out to new clients and achieve better result.